1. What are Generators?

 $ bin/rails generate initializer theme --scope dashboard

-Option values are accessible in generator methods via options
+"dashboard".
+Option values are accessible in generator methods via

 def copy_initializer_file